-- 1. Midterm I: Tuesday, October 1 (15% of final grade) - 2.
-Midterm II: Tuesday, October 29 (20% of final grade) - 3.
-Midterm III: Tuesday, November 26 (25% of final grade)
+- 1. Midterm I: Thursday, October 5 (15% of final grade) - 2.
+Midterm II: Tuesday, November 7 (20% of final grade)

 These midterms will consist of written responses to short answer questions on the material covered immediately prior to the test.
 The first test is worth less to give you some experience with the nature of these tests.
 Please do not ask me to discount earlier tests in favor of later tests as this will not be done.